Opened in 1928, the historic Ott Hotel is not

 figure of a well dressed lady on one and moving orbs on a video camera.

 ghosts?
 Well, two of these restless spirits are thought to belong to a

 couple by the name of Anna and Joshua.
 In the Fall of 1930, Anna was

 having heard about it, came looking for her.
-When Joshua arrived, he was a
+Joshua, a

 tall, slender man, wearing a black cowboy hat, duster coat and black

-boots.
-On one door after another, he knocked on each until he found her.
+boots, knocked on one door after another until he found her.